FAIR-Chem/fairchem/docs/core/datasets/ocx24.md

 In this work, we seek to directly bridge the gap between computational descriptors and experimental outcomes for heterogeneous catalysis.
 We consider two important green chemistries: the hydrogen evolution reaction and the electrochemical reduction of carbon dioxide.
 To do this, we created a curated dataset of experimental results with materials synthesized and tested in a reproducible manner under industrially relevant conditions.
 We used this data to build models to directly predict experimental outcomes using computational features.
 For more information, please read the manuscript [paper](???).

 ### Experimental datasets
 To support this work, we performed X-ray fluorescence (XRF), X-ray diffraction (XRD), and electrochemical testing.
-Summaries of this data is all publically available in this repository in `fairchem/src/fairchem/applications/ocx/experimental_data/`
+Summaries of this data is all publically available [here](https://github.com/FAIR-Chem/fairchem/tree/main/src/fairchem/applications/ocx/data/experimental_data).

 Electrochemical testing data:
 - `sample id`: An identifier for each experiment